Chuuch/Chuuch/README.md

 [![Twitter](https://img.shields.io/badge/-Twitter-1DA1F2?style=flat&logo=twitter&logoColor=white)](https://x.com/0xchuch)
 ## 🚀 About Me

-I am a results-driven cybersecurity professional with a passion for securing innovative and scalable systems.
-My technical expertise spans a wide range of security technologies, with a focus on safeguarding sensitive data, preventing unauthorized access, and ensuring the integrity and availability of critical infrastructure.
+I am a results-driven professional with a passion for creating innovative and scalable systems.
+My technical expertise spans a wide range of development & security technologies, with a focus on safeguarding sensitive data, preventing unauthorized access, and ensuring the integrity and availability of critical infrastructure.

 ## 💻 Technologies & Tools